615lyw/obsidian-notes/inbox/Elasticsearch.md

 A document contains a list of fields, or key-value pairs.
 The value can be a simple (scalar) value (eg a string, integer, date), or a nested structure like an array or an object.
 A field is similar to a column in a table in a relational database.

 The mapping for each field has a field type (not to be confused with document type) which indicates the type of data that can be stored in that field, eg integer, string, object.
 The mapping also allows you to define (amongst other things) how the value for a field should be analyzed.

+Terms Aggregation

+By default, the terms aggregation will return the buckets for the top ten terms ordered by the doc_count.
+One can change this default behaviour by setting the size parameter.